kkga/ter/readme.md

 deno run -A https://deno.land/x/ter/main.ts
 ```

-This command will recursively search for *.md files in the current directory and
+This will use all *.md files in the current directory to generate a site into
-output a site into the `_site` directory.
+the `_site` directory.

 See [usage docs](https://ter.kkga.me/usage) for more details.